 Thank you for taking an interest in the development of new long-term care beds at Lakeside Long-Term Care Centre.

 City-led community consultation: On Wednesday, May 8, 2019, the City Councillor, Mr. Gord Perks hosted a community consultation meeting.
-Mr. Kirk Hatcher, City Planner reviewed UHN's zoning by-law amendment application to build a new wing of an additional 192 long-term care beds on the existing Lakeside Long Term Care Home located on Dunn Avenue.
+Mr. Kirk Hatcher, City Planner reviewed UHN's zoning by-law amendment application to build a new wing of an additional 192 long-term care beds on the existing Lakeside Long-Term Care Home located on Dunn Avenue.
 This presentation was followed by UHN presentations on our plans for the new expanded Lakeside LTC Centre.
 UHN welcomed the opportunity to participate in a thoughtful conversation with the Parkdale community, neighbours and other interested attendees.
 We appreciate continued questions and suggestions around green space, parking, and traffic.
-Review UHN's presentation from the consultation.

 Next steps: In the coming weeks, UHN will be attending Lakeside's Resident and Family Councils, and the Board of the Sunflower House Childcare Centre to update them directly on where we are at in planning and to hear their input.
 We will continue to work with the surrounding community, along with Councillor Gord Perks and City Planning Staff, to make our commitment to expanding Lakeside Long-Term Care Centre a reality.